precice/precice.github.io/content/docs/couple-your-code/couple-your-code-overview.md

 There is a list of advanced topics.
 These topics are not all relevant to every user.
 They deal with specific problems for certain types of codes: how to handle FEM meshes, how to handle moving meshes, etc.

+## What best practices should I follow?

+There are standardized [guidelines for adapters](community-guidelines-adapters.html) and [guidelines for application cases](https://precice.org/community-guidelines-application-cases.html).

 ## You want to port your adapter to a newer preCICE version?

 There are specific pages on [porting adapters from preCICE between major versions](couple-your-code-porting-overview.html).